 Property Development in Concentrated Areas has switched from home units to apartments, condominiums, and studios.
 Housing is just to expensive in developed areas.

 Interest rates are steady but may continue on the rise, making houses a little more expensive, due to the interest.
 This could lower the demand for housing for some period or increase the supply with many trying to cash out on their appreciated asset.
 If you were looking for opportunity to make money; the housing market might have been able to offer that as we approach the future.
-According to page 39 of the 2010 census, the data present there shows that around 88% of available housing in the United States is occupied, will this trend continue into 2020 and beyond?
+According to page 39 of the 2010 census, the data present there shows that around 88% of available housing in the United States is occupied, will this trend to continue into 2020 and beyond?

 Further, more than 90% of available housing in California is occupied.
 As this number increases, the chances of demand not being met could increase prices and make home ownership for incoming generations very out of reach.
 The market is already competitive with some areas seeing prices up in the millions such as San Francisco, Sacramento, Los Angeles, coastal areas and others.

 I will develop this article with info from the census prior to that of 2010 to find a rate of change and wait to see in the 2020 census and following years, how the percentage changed.
-Later, I can look at differences in population and form a guess on whether or not this threat still remain if we have a similar population size on the most recent census compared to that previous.
+Later, I can look at differences in population and form a guess on whether or not this threat will still remain if we have a similar population size on the most recent census compared to that previous.